dpPEScomp/pesdpcompetition.github.io/_pages/SubmissionDetails.md

 Regulations of the competition.
 Any matters not covered herein shall be decided by the committee after deliberation.

 ---
-# 1 Competition procedure
-* All submitted works should consist of **two parts**: the dataset and the corresponding report in IEEE data description [journal style](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10347231).
-* All submitted datasets must be hosted on [IEEE DataPort](https://ieee-dataport.org/) and comply with DataPort’s upload and publication policies.

-The competition has **two stages**:
-* **Stage 1**
-  The submitted datasets and reports will be reviewed by the committees, and the Top 5 teams will be selected.
-* **Stage 2**
-  These **Top 5 teams** will be invited to an online defense, where they will present their datasets.
-The final winners will be determined based on this defense.

-# 2 Eligibility & Teaming
+# 1 Eligibility & Teaming
 * Participation is open to individuals or teams.
 Each team may have at most 3 members (including the team lead).
+An extra supervisor is allowed and optional.
 * Only one registration per team is required.
 There is no restriction on members’ institutions.
-* All-student teams receive a scoring advantage (see final score calculation).
+* All-student teams receive a scoring advantage (see Prizes).
 An all-student team means all members are enrolled students (undergraduate, master’s, or PhD) on the submission deadline.
 * Each participant (including individuals) may join at most one team.
 Duplicate participation may result in disqualification.

+# 2 Evaluation Process
+The competition has **two stages**:
+* **Stage 1**
+  The submitted datasets and reports will be reviewed by the committees, and the Top 5 teams will be selected.
+* **Stage 2**
+  These **Top 5 teams** will be invited to an online defense, where they will present their datasets.
+The final winners will be determined based on this defense.

 # 3 Review & Compliance Screening